Aditya-Debnath/1-to-45-Codes-from-List-of-programs/README.md

 51. Write C program to find frequency of characters in a string.

 52. Write C program to find the anagrams.
 Two words are said to be anagrams of each other if the letters from one word can be rearranged to form the other word.

-53. Write a program to copy one string to another using pointer
+53. Write a program to copy one string to another using pointer.

 54. Write a program to concatenate two strings using pointers.